 Sydros testing procedures

-Sydros Water GmbH is an innovative German company dedicated to developing and manufacturing state-of-the-art water filtration systems.
-Our team of experienced water experts and technology developers combines expertise with cutting-edge technology to create solutions for clean, healthy and safe water.
-From household filters to industrial applications, we offer filter systems "Made in Germany" that effectively remove pollutants such as microplastics, PFAS, heavy metals and other contaminants.
+Sydros Water GmbH is an innovative German company dedicated to the development and manufacture of state-of-the-art water filter systems.
+Our team of experienced water experts and technology developers combines expertise with forward-looking technology to create solutions for clean, healthy and safe water.
+From household filters to industrial applications, we offer "Made in Germany" filter systems that effectively remove pollutants such as microplastics, PFAS, heavy metals and other contaminants.
 Our goal is to return water to its purest form and make a sustainable contribution to water quality worldwide.

-1. Introduction Sydros Water GmbH has developed a unique water test bench that allows us to test and certify our filters under realistic conditions.
-The test bench simulates the water pressure of German households (0.5 to 3 bar) and enables long-term observations to analyze the performance of our filters in terms of physical parameters such as pressure loss, temperature, flow and pressure difference.
-Our filters are designed, developed and tested using the latest technology - a process that underlines our commitment to quality and innovation.
+1. Introduction Sydros Water GmbH has developed a unique water test stand that allows us to test and certify our filters under realistic conditions.
+The test stand simulates the water pressure of German households (0.5 to 3 bar) and enables long-term observations to analyze the performance of our filters in terms of physical parameters such as pressure loss, temperature, flow, and pressure differential.
+Our filters are designed, developed, and tested using state-of-the-art technology – a process that underscores our commitment to quality and innovation.
 Every tested product receives the German Sydros certificate, which stands for "tested, analyzed, and approved in Germany".

 2. Preparation

-- A water sample with defined initial parameters is created or provided (e.g. tap water).
+- Water sample with defined initial parameters is created or provided (e.g., tap water).

-- Standardized test conditions such as temperature, pressure and volume are defined and recorded.
+- Standardized test conditions such as temperature, pressure, and volume are established and recorded.

 - The water filter to be tested is installed according to the manufacturer's instructions.

-- The test bench and all sensors are calibrated.
+- The test stand and all sensors are calibrated.

-- Sensors for pressure, flow (l/min), pressure difference and volume are connected for monitoring according to the specific test requirements.
+- Sensors for pressure, flow rate (l/min), pressure differential, and volume are connected for monitoring and adjusted to the specific test requirements.

-- All test methods, equipment used, protocols and test conditions are recorded in writing.
+- All testing methods, equipment used, protocols, and test conditions are recorded in writing.

 - All steps and results are reproducible.